Upstage Surrey love to feature work by local writers, performed by local actors.

 Peter Shaw

-Peter has a Masters degree in Playwriting from Goldsmiths College, University of London and has written consistently - from his first full-length play, Love at First, which toured local theatre in Surrey before a two-week run at the Edinburgh Fringe, to the present day.
+Peter has a Masters degree in Playwriting from Goldsmiths College, University of London and has written consistently - from his first full-length play which enjoyed a two-week run at the Edinburgh Fringe, to the present day.

 His work includes theatre, radio plays and film scripts and he is also the author of three drama script books for children and youth groups.